 What happens after I make my harvest report?

-You'll receive a harvest report number either in person from Department of Environment staff or by email if you submitted your report online.
+You'll receive a harvest report number.
 This number confirms you've completed the reporting requirement.

 Keep your harvest number on file.
 You'll be required to provide it and your hunting licence number if you want to export the wildlife, or give it to a taxidermist or meat cutter.